piyush672/FMTPro_Native/README.md

 Kotlin: Modern, concise, and safe programming language for Android development.
 Getting Started
 Prerequisites
-Android Studio Bumblebee or later
+Android Studio: Bumblebee or later
-Kotlin 1.5.31 or later
+Kotlin: 1.5.31 or later
-Gradle 7.0 or later
+Gradle: 7.0 or later
 Installation
 Clone the repository: